 The user-centered design (UCD) landscape is rapidly evolving, driven by technological advancements and a deeper understanding of human behavior.
 As businesses prioritize exceptional user experiences, UCD will play a pivotal role in shaping future products, services, and digital ecosystems.

-For example, AI-driven recommendation systems—like those used by Netflix and Amazon—use machine learning algorithms to provide users personalized content based on their preferences.
+For example, AI-driven recommendation systems—like those used by Netflix and Amazon—use machine learning algorithms to provide users with personalized content based on their preferences.
 This level of personalization creates a more engaging experience and keeps users coming back.

 In the future, AI and machine learning will likely continue to shape product design, offering new opportunities to create more intuitive, responsive user experiences.